JCR-CTF/ucc_project_docs/ucc_docs/docs/SIMULATION/Accounts/Admin Roles/Admin Roles.md

 # Admin
-Admins have full ability to modify all aspects of UCC Cyber Range through the Admin Panel.
+Admins have full ability to modify all aspects of UCCD through the Admin Panel.

 Admins have the following permissions: